turinglife/MLPI/README.md

 This course is going to cover several topics.
 For each topic, we will have lectures, paper reading, homework, and discussions.
 At the end of the course, each student is required to give a final presentation.

-## (Tentative) Syllabus
+## Syllabus

-- Overview of machine learning and probabilistic inference
 - Exponential family distributions and conjugate prior
-- Generalized linear model and empirical risk minimization
+- Generalized linear model
-- Stochastic gradient descent (SGD)
+- Empirical risk minimization and Stochastic gradient descent
-- Proximal algorithms for optimization
+- Proximal methods for optimization
-- Graphical models
+- Graphical models: Bayesian Networks and Markov random fields
-- Sum-product algorithms and belief propagation
+- Sum-product and max-product algorithms, Belief propagation
 - Variational inference methods
-- Markov Chain Monte Carlo (MCMC)
+- Markov Chain Monte Carlo
+- Gaussian Processes and Copula Processes
-- Handling *Big Data*: streaming process and core sets
+- Handling Big Data: Streaming process and Core sets

 *This sounds like a lot of stuff.
 Fortunately, you don’t have to memorize everything.
 Our goal is to provide you with an arsenal, from which you may find a weapon or two that are useful for you to tackle your problems.*